 Multi person sup

 Multi Person sup offers the performance needed flat or choppy waters, or take all your friends to catch small surf.
-It’s a perfect tool for schools and clubs to create team building, corporate events, and parties to engage more people on the water.
-Multiple handles and inflation valves so, all team members can help carry and pump up the board.
+It’s a perfect tool for family and clubs to create team building, family tour, and parties to engage more people on the water.
+Multiple handles and inflation valves so, all family/team members can help carry and pump up the board.

 Comments will be approved before showing up.